women-on-rails/ruby-and-ror-questions/rails_questions.md

 ---

-##### 7. Get in a array the content of the comments for the last post
+##### 8. Get in a array the content of the comments for the last post

 <details><summary><b>Tips</b></summary>
   <p>
-    Spoiler alert: it's a one-liner thanks to a <a href="https://apidock.com/rails/ActiveRecord/Calculations/pluck">this</a>.
+    Spoiler alert: it's a one-liner thanks to <a href="https://apidock.com/rails/ActiveRecord/Calculations/pluck">this</a>.
   </p>

   <details><summary><b>Answer</b></summary>